imua-xyz/testnets/README.md

 #### State Sync Option

-* By default, the script will attempt to use state sync to catch up quickly to the current height.
-To turn off state sync, set `STATE_SYNC` to `false`.
+* By default, the script will sync from genesis block, to turn on state sync to catch up quickly to the current height, set `STATE_SYNC` to `true`.